vechiato/vechiato.github.io/content/post/Maintenance Windows.md

 ---

-# 🔧 Do SLAs, Error Budgets, and Availability Metrics Include Maintenance Windows?

 When it comes to service reliability, maintenance windows can be a gray area.
 Whether you're tracking uptime, setting SLOs, or managing customer expectations through SLAs, the question often comes up: